Jpeg vs Raw which one is better and why?

 So why did the colours change?

-Remember I mentioned before that a jpeg file is a compressed file and that your camera strips out any information it deems to be useless… well the texture in the dark patches of the grass and the variation of tones and colour in the grass were deemed to be useless and have been deleted when I bumped up the shadows and exposure that’s what I got.
+Remember I mentioned before that a jpeg file is a compressed file and that your camera strips out any information it deems to be useless… well the texture in the dark patches of the grass and the variation of tones and colour in the grass were deemed to be useless and have been deleted.
+When I increased the shadow brightness and exposure that’s what I got then.

-All these bits of information were deleted because your camera decided they were useless and this is exactly why most professional photographers only ever shoot in Raw.
-It gives you a lot more room to play around with the exposure so you can recreate the scene that was before you.
+All these “Useless” bits of information were deleted because your camera decided they weren’t needed.
+This is exactly why most professional photographers only ever shoot in Raw.
+It gives you a lot more room to play around with in editing the photograph afterwards.

-That photograph would be impossible to capture in a single image without using a graduated filter in Jpeg.
+That photograph in Jpeg would be impossible to capture in a single image without using a graduated filter.

-But as you can see it’s entirely possible to capture it in Raw.
+But as you can see it’s entirely possible to capture it in Raw in a single shot.

 A certain amount of this depends on your camera and its dynamic range, I was using the Nikon D850 for this photograph and as you can see it has an amazing dynamic range.

-Lastly, can I just say if you are shooting away from the sun and lets say it is an overcast day, the fact that there is not as much dynamic range in your image means that you can easily capture every bit of detail you will need in a jpeg file.
+Lastly, can I just say if you are shooting away from the sun or if it’s an overcast day, the fact that there is not as much dynamic range or contrast in your scene means that you can easily capture every bit of detail you will need in a Jpeg file.
 So you don’t always need this extended dynamic range.